 And honestly, it's no laughing matter.
-While I'm not one to throw around words like “miracle cure,” because it sounds a little hokey – not to mention that it sounds like the claims of a snake oil salesman – I'm pleased with how apple cider vinegar has helped me, mainly with my skin condition and itchy ears.
+While I'm not one to throw around words like “miracle cure,” because it sounds a little hokey – not to mention that it sounds like the claims of a snake oil salesman – I'm pleased with how apple cider vinegar has helped my dog's skin condition and itchy ears.

 A few common maladies that apple cider vinegar can help with include:

-As mentioned above, a tiny bit of apple cider vinegar in the ears can help with itchy ears and even ear infections in dogs.
+As mentioned above, a tiny bit of apple cider vinegar in the ears can help with ear infections in dogs.
 Floppy eared dogs tend to get a lot of ear infections, and you may not even realize it until they start having severe issues such as bleeding, usually because of excessive scratching or shaking their head too much.

 But you don't have to wait until medical attention is necessary.
-Apple cider vinegar is both harmless and helpful in preventing, and yes, even curing ear infections in dogs.
+Apple cider vinegar is helpful in preventing, and yes, even curing ear infections in dogs.

 Look into your dog's ears.
 Are they caked with dirt or a brown sludge?
 If so, it's a good chance they have yeast in their ears.
 Simply getting water in their ears can lead to this, and for many dogs who enjoy swimming, ear infections are super common, especially during the summer months.
 But they don't have to be!

 Dilute the apple cider vinegar with some water, just a small capful to about twice as much water, and pour directly into the ear.
 Try to let it sit for as long as your dog will allow, scratching and rubbing the ear to help it get deep down into the ear canal.